scottcrowley/dev_notes/Setups & IDEs/Dev Machine Initial Setup.md

         brew upgrade
         brew install php@7.2
         brew link --force php@7.2
+        # --force is needed since we are installing v7.2 which is not the most current.
         ```
         If you have `Composer` and `Oh My Zsh` installed, replace the `export PATH` line of of the `.zshrc` file with the following:
         ```
         # export PATH=$HOME/bin:/usr/local/bin:$PATH
+        export PATH=$HOME/bin:/usr/local/bin:/usr/local/sbin:$PATH
         export PATH="$(brew --prefix homebrew/core/php@7.2)/bin:$HOME/.composer/vendor/bin:$PATH"
         ```
         You may need to resource the `.zshrc` file to have it reload the config